WolfoIsBestWolf/ror2-LittleGameplayTweaks/mod-LittleGameplayTweaks/README.md

 Acrid is invulnerable during his spawn animation.

-Commando is invulnerable during his default roll.
+Commando is invulnerable during his default roll.  x

-Engineer Turrets inherit Warbanner.
+## Gamemodes
+### Eclipse
+You can choose artifacts generally considered challenging or variety.
+(Death, Dissonance)

+Allows runs to access Moment Fractured, and enter Moment Whole without Beads.
+Allows runs to access Void Locust to end the run via Voidling.
+(Can add more variety during Eclipse climb if you loop, but Mithrix would still be the easiest)

-## Prismatic Trials
+### Prismatic Trials
 Prismatic Trial is now available with changes and fixes it for multiplayer use.

 Default settings are a remixed version of Prismatic Trials: